telerik/winforms-docs/knowledge-base/drag-file-names-from-grid-drop-to-widows-explorer001.md

 title: How to Drag File Names from RadGridView and Drop Them to Windows Explorer
 description: Learn how to drag file names from RadGridView and drop them to Windows Explorer.
 type: how-to
-page_title: How to Drag File Names from RadGridView and Drop Them to Windows Explorer
+page_title: How to Drag File Names from RadGridView and Drop Them into Windows Explorer
 slug: drag-file-names-from-grid-drop-to-windows-explorer
 position: 39
 tags: grid, drag, drop, file, explorer